mgorn/mgorn.github.io/clang-mg/README.md

 - track what files were changed
 - share or remove features cleanly

-This workflow makes the project more organized and easier to maintain over time.
+This workflow keeps the project more organized and easier to maintain as LLVM changes over time.

 ---

-## Challenges
+## Implementation challenges

-This project is difficult because Clang is a large and complex codebase.
+Clang is a large and complex codebase.
 A language feature usually affects more than one part of the compiler.

 For a feature like class-scope `if constexpr`, changes may be needed in areas such as: